PET (Polyethylene Terephthalate, Resin Identification Code #1)

 Toners

-In order for any of these materials to be considered Preferred Design, the specific items must have been tested and found Preferred based on the test results.
 Toners that have been tested and found to be thermally stable are Preferred.
 If these items have not been tested, they are considered Detrimental to Recycling.
 Testing will determine the appropriate category.
-Companies that are considering such materials and are unsure of their compatibility with recycling should ask their suppliers to provide APR test results.

 Reheat additives